light-and-ray/sd-webui-manga-inpainting/Readme.md

 *Comparison with lama (right)*

-Useful for dotted black & white images.
-For not dotted lama is better
+Useful for dotted/lined black & white images.
+For not dotted lama is better.
+Also if both manga shows bad results on some dotted surfaces, [resynthesizer](https://github.com/light-and-ray/sd-webui-resynthesizer-masked-content) can help, because it's not-ai algorithm and copies textures around

 ![](/images/preview.jpg)